 In April 2018, the City was contacted by Marty Bennett, co-chair of North Bay Jobs with Justice.
 North Bay Jobs with Justice (formerly the Living Wage Coalition of Sonoma County) is a community-labor coalition of 20 unions and community-based organizations affiliated with national Jobs with Justice.
 He stated that North Bay Jobs with Justice, together with the North Bay Central Labor Council and the Napa-Solano Central Labor Council, had contracted with the UC Berkeley Center for Labor Research and Education (UCB Labor Center) to prepare a study of the economic impacts of $15 citywide minimum wage (by 2020) for the North Bay, including Sonoma, Marin, Napa, and Solano counties and the cities within these counties.
 The Labor Center’s methodology requires a population of at least 1 million people.
 Marty Bennett indicated that the goal of North Bay Jobs with Justice is to introduce discussion of a “$15 minimum wage by 2020” simultaneously to the cities of Novato, Petaluma, Santa Rosa, Sebastopol, and Sonoma.

 Based on this information, the City Council study session was rescheduled to a date after which the study was completed.
 The study was completed in October 2018.
 The City held a study session at the February 4, 2019, City Council meeting to hear a report on a Minimum Wage Study completed by the UC Berkeley Labor Center.
 The study explored the economic impacts of $15 citywide minimum wage (by 2020) for the North Bay, including Sonoma, Marin, Napa, and Solano counties and the cities within these counties.
 The City Council voted to form a Minimum Wage Sub Committee comprised of Mayor Harrington and Vice Mayor Harvey to conduct outreach and develop policy parameters for the development of a local minimum wage ordinance.
-The Sub-Committee will return to Council with information and recommendations in April or May 2019.

 Below is the study, additional information, updates and reference information.
 Subscribe to email updates when Updates or Documents are added: